abitofhelp/servicelib/date/README.md

 }
 ```

+## Quick Start

+See the [Quick Start example](../EXAMPLES/date/quickstart_example.go) for a complete, runnable example of how to use the date.

+## Configuration

+See the [Configuration example](../EXAMPLES/date/configuration_example.go) for a complete, runnable example of how to configure the date.

+## API Documentation

+### Core Types

+Description of the main types provided by the date.

+#### Type 1

+Description of Type 1 and its purpose.

+See the [Type 1 example](../EXAMPLES/date/type1_example.go) for a complete, runnable example of how to use Type 1.

+### Key Methods

+Description of the key methods provided by the date.

+#### Method 1

+Description of Method 1 and its purpose.

+See the [Method 1 example](../EXAMPLES/date/method1_example.go) for a complete, runnable example of how to use Method 1.

+## Examples

+For complete, runnable examples, see the following files in the EXAMPLES directory:

+- [Basic Usage](../EXAMPLES/date/basic_usage_example.go) - Shows basic usage of the date
+- [Advanced Configuration](../EXAMPLES/date/advanced_configuration_example.go) - Shows advanced configuration options
+- [Error Handling](../EXAMPLES/date/error_handling_example.go) - Shows how to handle errors

 ## Best Practices

 1. **Consistent Date Format**: Always use the package's standard date format for consistency across your application.